Paying for College

 - Determine your borrowing sources (options).

-- Spend down your own assets, as a last resort; and as little as possible.
+- Spend down your own assets, as a last resort.

 Succeed Where It Counts will help you work through that five-step process.
-We cannot make college free for your child, but we do our best to reduce the cost and re-direct those savings toward your long-term financial goals.
+We cannot make college free for your child, but we can help it be affordable for you.

 Contact us today.
 We have an appointment slot that will fit your schedule.